MicrosoftDocs/power-pages-docs/power-pages-docs/configure/editing-sites.md

 From the Power Pages home page, you can open sites in design studio [created using Power Pages](../getting-started/create-manage.md) and sites [created using Power Apps](/power-apps/maker/portals/create-portal).

-In Power Apps, you'll only be able to open sites created using Power Apps in the portals Studio.
-Any sites created in Power Pages will open in the new Power Pages design studio.
+You can only open sites created using Power Apps using portals Studio.
+Sites created using Power Pages by default open in Power Pages design studio.

 ## Features not available in the Power Pages design studio